USAT Level 1 Certified Coach

 How I Got to Where I Am Today

-I am a Triathlete, Web Developer, and Wellness Coach.
-I have worked in Software Sales, Web Design and Development, Digital Marketing, Community Mental Health, and Wellness Coaching.
-Since 2015, I have completed three Full Ironman triathlon races and four Half Ironman distance races.
+I am a Triathlete, Web Developer, and Triathlon Coach.
+I have worked in Software Sales, Web Design and Development, Digital Marketing, Community Mental Health, and Triathlon Coaching.
+Since 2015, I have completed three Full Ironman triathlon races and ten Half Ironman distance races.

 I am adept at overcoming adversity through the use of problem-solving skills.
 My skill set is a culmination of my education, behavior training, experience in business, and competing in triathlons.
 As with the Tiny Habit method, I can deconstruct problems into small workable parts to achieve successful outcomes.